GHOSTS & APPARITIONS

-Dates TBC - at Showroom Cinema, Sheffield.
+At Showroom Cinema, Sheffield.

 Our annual retrospective this year is entitled Reimagining the Land.
 This programme reasserts the primacy of the land as a critical way of thinking about the world and about its various crises - confronting historical images of land, agriculture, rural life, and proletarian struggle.
 Reimagining the Land has been curated by Christopher Small.